These 3 Great Leaders Show Us – How to Tackle a Crisis Situation Efficiently

 There are leaders who lead.
-There are leaders who guide.
-There are leaders who empower others, but there are very few leaders who are able to manage a crisis situation and lead a team through it.
+Then the ones who guide.
+There are leaders who empower others.
+But there are a few leaders who can or know how to tackle a crisis situation and lead a team through it.

-Moral: Leaders motivate and say, “Together we fall, together we rise”, but here is a leader who takes complete accountability for the actions committed by the company as a whole.
+Leaders motivate and say, “Together we fall, together we rise”.
+But Mary Barra is a leader who takes complete accountability for the actions committed by the company as a whole.
 She had shown courage to take the blame and responsibility to resolve the issue from its root.

-Moral: Weatherup’s trust in his product and the fact that the company made him strong to investigate and produce evidence helped PepsiCo restore their image.
+Weatherup’s had immense faith in his product.
+The stakeholders also strengthened his beliefs by assisting him in the investigation and produced evidence that helped PepsiCo restore their image.
 This example of excellent leadership shows that a leader must trust his organization in the crisis situation and must take aggressive stands wherever required.
-In this way, Craig successfully suppressed the rumours and the sales were recovered within several weeks.
+In this way, Craig successfully suppressed the rumors and recovered sales and reputation within several weeks.

 3) In 2003, Cadbury found itself tangled into a hurricane when many people from Mumbai found worms in their Dairy Milk Bars.
 Bharat Puri, the managing director of Cadbury India, took control immediately and improvised the packaging in order to stop further infestation.
 The company invested Rs.
 25 Crs in order to upgrade their machinery and packaging.
 Even the 5 Rupee bar had a double packaging.
-All types of Cadbury Bars were first wrapped in aluminium foil and later enclosed the bar in a ploy-flow pack which was sealed on all sides.
-In order to, improve their Brand Image they signed Mr. Amitabh Bachchan as their brand ambassador.
-A high profile TVC was produced showcasing Amitabhji visiting the Cadbury plant, inspecting the process and finally consuming a chocolate bar.
-The company made a comeback and the sales were restored successfully.
+All types of Cadbury Bars were first wrapped in aluminum foil and later enclosed the bar in a ploy-flow pack which was sealed on all sides.
+In order to improve the brand image, they signed Mr. Amitabh Bachchan as their brand ambassador.
+They produced a high profile TVC showcasing Amitabhji visiting the Cadbury plant, inspecting the process and finally consuming a chocolate bar.
+The company made a comeback and restored its sales successfully.

-Moral: The Company had pride and dignity in itself, even though its spotless image faced a disaster in which the company was responsible for the infestation.
-However, Mr. Puri took immediate actions and took a lead to manage the crisis.
+The Company had pride and dignity in itself, even though its spotless image faced a disaster.
+The disaster was rather catastrophic in which the company was responsible for the infestation.
+However, Mr. Puri took immediate action and took a lead to manage the crisis.
 He led and found a way out to deal with the crisis.

 These stories indeed teach us a lot about leadership.
-If we wish to make better leaders for the world to work peacefully, learning from great leadership examples and implementing leadership practices from the beginning is necessary.
+If we wish to make better leaders for the world and for world peace, learning from great leadership examples and implementing leadership practices from the beginning is necessary.

-Don’t you wish to become a leader that stands by his/ her team and manages a crisis situation efficiently?
+Don’t you wish to become a leader that stands by his/ her team and tackles a crisis situation efficiently?